-The Winchester Chamber Music Festival in May offers a great chance to explore the breadth of Chamber Music and then from here on in the city delights its visitors with exciting arts celebrations of all kinds.
+The Winchester Chamber Music Festival in April/May offers a great chance to explore the breadth of Chamber Music and then from here on in the city delights its visitors with exciting arts celebrations of all kinds.

 As the nights close in and Autumn approaches, the Winchester Comedy Festival will keep you laughing long into the winter months.

 Wine Festival Winchester is a chance for adults (no matter how much or little you know) to enjoy a feast of fabulous wines, food and other drinks in the company of married Masters of Wine and TV presenters Susie Barrie and Peter Richards.

 Winchester is a must-visit destination for all those in search of an authentic Christmas experience.
 The Cathedral is at the heart of the festivities.
 The Cathedral Close is host of the much-loved Christmas Market running from late November through the festive season.

 Families looking for a traditional panto should head to Theatre Royal Winchester to see Cinderella and other classic productions.

 And if you’re looking to deliver your letter to Santa personally then make sure you book early to see him at Marwell Zoo along with Mother Christmas or even on board a real steam train at the Mid Hants Railway Watercress Line.